RainbowResort/coppermine/plugins/flf_histotag/readme.txt

 All histograms are stored in a directory call "histograms" and have a filename
 	hist_<coppermine_id><original filename>.jpg
 If you want to generate histograms for all the images inside your database, i provided a function in the plugin manager page.
-However, since Timeouts of your webserver may occur, this function is not very reliable.
+However please note, that since Timeouts of your webserver may occur, this function is not very reliable!
 I'll have to think of something better in the future.
-To compensate this, you can activate an option to generate the histograms upon displaying of an image.
-Downside: First visitor to your image takes longer to show the image, Upside: No unnecessary histograms included.
-This feature will be tweaked some more in future versions.
+I don't recommend using this feature.
+You should consider using the "on-the-fly"-generation.
+You can activate it from the plugin's config screen.
+Downside: First visitor to look at the histogram has to wait, until it is generated.
+Upside: No unnecessary histograms generated.

 ==============================================================================================================
 Things on my To-Do-List